-If you are pregnant with multiples, you know that you’ll soon face unique joys and challenges that may not accompany the single birth experience.
-With twins, a common question that parents have is whether the twins are identical or fraternal.
+If you are pregnant with multiples, you will soon face unique joys and challenges that may not accompany the single birth experience.
+With twins, a common question parents have is whether the twins are identical or fraternal.

-DNA Diagnostics Center offers a Twin Zygosity DNA test that definitively shows whether twins are identical or fraternal.
+DNA Diagnostics Center offers a twin zygosity DNA test that definitively determines whether twins are identical or fraternal.
+A twin zygosity DNA test is a simple procedure performed sometime after the babies are born.

 Reasons To Consider a Twin Zygosity DNA Test Include: